 As an Amazon Associate I earn from qualifying purchases.
 Click for details.

-By contrast, jaded ghost hunters can dismiss a clearly outlined shadow person as if it’s just ho-hum.
+But others can dismiss a clearly outlined shadow person as if it’s just ho-hum.
+(I hope you NEVER become that jaded about ghost hunting.)

 When you’re investigating a haunted site, your experiences are your own.

-Don’t let anyone dismiss them as “nothing important,” or – worse – ask you, “Are you sure you didn’t imagine that?”
+Don’t let anyone dismiss your concerns as “nothing important,” or – worse – ask you, “Are you sure you didn’t imagine that?”

 Whether they realize it or not, every ghost hunter has their own agenda.

-They got into this field for a specific reason.
+They got into this field for a reason.

-- They may be utterly astonished by a door that closes itself, on command.
+- They may be astonished by a door that closes itself, on command.

-- They may be terrified by a sobbing sound coming from behind a sealed wall.
+- They may be terrified by a sobbing sound that’s behind a sealed wall.

 Likewise, a new ghost hunter will have a different experience – and reaction – from someone who’s been in this field for years.